Jeremy van Mullem

-Jeremy van Mullem (born 18 March 1999) is a Dutch professional footballer who plays as a defensive midfielder for club Cambuur.
+Jeremy van Mullem (born 18 March 1999) is a Dutch professional footballer who plays as a defensive midfielder for Cypriot club Omonia Aradippou.

 Career

 Early years

 Van Mullem began his youth career at VV Zwaluwen and later moved to Feyenoord's academy, where he signed his first professional contract in 2018.

 After one season with Jong Feyenoord, his contract expired in 2019, and he left on a free transfer to SSV Jeddeloh in Germany, competing in Regionalliga Nord.
 He made his debut for Jeddeloh on 21 July 2019, in a 1–1 draw at home against VfB Oldenburg in the Lower Saxony Cup.
 As the match ended in a draw, a penalty shootout ensued, resulting in Jeddeloh's elimination.
 A week later, on 27 July, he played his first league match, a 3–1 loss to VfB Lübeck.
 Van Mullem would go on to make a total of 21 appearances in the Regionalliga Nord before the league was indefinitely suspended due to the COVID-19 pandemic.